Thembang: History

-After his death, his son, Jhar-Trangpo-Dhar was made the king.
+After his death, his son was made the king.
 Like the cha cha-nye, when he went to collect taxes from Darrang district of Assam, the villagers refused to acknowledge him.
 The matter was handed into the hands of Darrang king.
-When Jhar-Trangpo-Dhar was presented before the king, he said, “I am the king of Thembang, son of Wangmo-Pele-dar holding the throne of Nyila and Yonpu and I am rightfully here to collect the tax.”
+When the king was presented before the king, he said, “I am the king of Thembang, son of Wangmo-Pele-dar holding the throne of Nyila and Yonpu and I am rightfully here to collect the tax.”
 The king of Darrang said that he would allow villager to give him tax with a challenge.
 The challenge was that the king of Thembang would receive as much tax as he could lift.
 Surprisingly, he was able to lift as much weight as 18 people would.
 The king of Darrang was very impressed, and out of honor, he named him ‘Bapu' which could be 'Babu' of the official language of Darrang.
 After that, all descendants of him are called Bapu.
 His territory was from Grangthang Chhujub which starts from present Sela Past to Bood-Jerigaon from where he used to collect tax every year apart from the some part of land in Bodo area of Assam.

 In Thembang, an immense fort was built following traditional architecture by the villagers of Bhud, Khawna, Rahung, and Khotam who were under the sovereignty of Bapus of Thembang during that time.
 Two gates were built on North and on South, the former were used for entry and the latter were used for exit.
 When the dawn came about, there was loud shouting to the people to get inside the fort gates after which they were closed.
 This was for the protection of the people.

 Every evening, loud shout warnings were given near these gates after which they were closed.
 Large stone slabs were kept on top of the wall of the fort which would fall on any intruder who would try to climb it up.
 During night time, the young warriors equipped with swords, spears, bows and arrows used to guard the entire fort.

 Many wars were fought in Thembang, but one of the major ones was the war between Bapus and Miji tribes of Deojing (present Rurang).
-Tsongdangbu was leading the war and he was very powerful.
-During that war all the Bapus had fled to other places leaving only two brothers of Bapu clan who had stayed back to fight with him.
+Aibi Tchandangpu was leading the war and he was very powerful.
+During that war all the Bapus had fled to other places.
+Two brothers of a Bapu clan stayed back to fight with the intruders.
 After a long fight the war was about to end with Bapus defeat, but there was a broken arrow dipped in poison inside one of the quivers which the younger brother took and hit him at his breast killing him instantly.

 Another war was with Tukpenpa (Rupa).
-Pemajaipu was the general of tukpen who was killed by a small boy of Thembang and his head was bought and buried under the stairs of the norther gate.
-It is custom to spit on that spot whenever anybody enter the village.
+Pemajaipu was the general of Tukpen (Rupa) who was killed by a small boy of Thembang and his head was bought and buried under the stairs of the northern gate.
+It is the custom to spit on that spot whenever anybody enters the village.